 Household employees include housekeepers, maids, babysitters, gardeners, and others who work in or around your private residence as your employee.
 Repairmen, plumbers, contractors, and other business people who provide their services as independent contractors, are not your employees.
-Household workers are your employees if you can control not only the work they do but how they do it.
+Household workers are your employees if you can control not only the work they do but also how they do it.

-Do not withhold or pay social security and Medicare taxes from wages you pay to:
+Don't withhold or pay social security and Medicare taxes from wages you pay to:

 - Your spouse,